Understanding the Functional Aspects of Glycol Chillers!

 Glycol is antifreeze and hence, it can be cooled below freezing temperature without icing up the insides of the chiller.
 Glycol also acts as lubrication for the pump.
 It also holds temperature better than water in the long tubing runs.
 Some units may heat.

 With certain Glycol Chillers, the glycol chiller systems might also encompass a heater for heating the glycol rather than cooling.
 It can be nice in cold weather areas or in fermentation.

 Choosing the Cooling Equipment for Your Application

-Count on Airtech Cool where application specialists will help you understand your process.
+Count on Airtech Cool where application specialists will help you understand your process and get you the top-notch Glycol Chillers.
 Airtech Cool is the leading manufacturer and supplier of a variety of chillers to suit your application needs.
 It enables you to find the right glycol chiller to cater to your specific needs.
 You can reduce investment and ongoing energy costs.